 This post is cross-published and updated at: What Does An Interior Design Fee Include?
 Behind the Scenes Series.
-To learn more about the Behind the Scenes of running a successful interior design business, check out The Business of Interior Design.
+To learn more about the Behind the Scenes of running a successful interior design business, check out Designed for the Creative Mind.

 Have you ever wanted to hire an interior designer or decorator to come over and “just take care of everything”?
 But did you ever think about what the “everything” really is?
 And what that interior design fee really includes?
 In our Behind the Scenes Series (so far HERE and HERE, you can rest assured I will spill all the beans and share the details with you.
 Read on, my friend: